 The high school Andrew asks Sam if she went to, Columbia High, is the name of the high school Zach Braff attended in New Jersey.
 Columbia High School also makes a brief cutaway-shot appearance as Andrew, Sam and Mark are riding to the quarry in the military vehicle.

-The only song that does not appear on the soundtrack is "Orange Sky" by Alexi Murdoch, because the rights had already been sold to the WB to be used for Fox's The O.C.
+The only songs that do not appear on the soundtrack are "Orange Sky" by Alexi Murdoch, because the rights had already been sold to the WB to be used for Fox's The O.C.
 (2003) and its soundtrack.
 As well as "Love Will Come Through" by Travis, which was played in the trailer for the movie.
 The original version of "Such Great Heights" by Postal Service is also used for the film's trailer.
 A cover of this song by Iron & Wine can be heard in the film.

 The Vietnamese restaurant in Los Angeles in the beginning is actually a Thai restaurant - Sea in Williamsburg, Brooklyn, New York.
 Walking through the kitchen the background voices can be heard conversing in Thai, not Vietnamese.